elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 ## OpenSearch

-!!!note
-    For Open Distro for Elasticsearch used in v0.18 and earlier, the same approach for backup and restore can be used with different naming, using `elasticsearch` for the CronJob and `elastic` for the namespace instead of `opensearch`.

 ### Backup

 OpenSearch is set up to store backups in an S3 bucket.
 There is a CronJob called `opensearch-backup` in the cluster that is invoking the snapshot process in OpenSearch.